rhairy/stats/README.md

 # stats
-C code to help with my stats class
+C code to help with my stats class.